Schachte/s3-integrity-checks/README.md

 - `--region`: AWS region (default: us-east-1)
 - `--profile`: AWS profile name
 - `--verbose`: Enable verbose output
+- `--part-size`: Size of each part in bytes (Go only, default: 5MB)
+- `--parts`: Comma-separated list of part indices to include in final object (Go only, e.g., '1,2,4')
+- `--upload-empty-part`: Upload an empty part as the final part (Go only)

 ### Run Tests
 ```bash